 The technology behind a project is as important as the team that develops it.
 The development arcade is full of fantastic options to choose from and picking the best one is a tricky task.
 Should one opt for C#, Java, or one of the other time-tested choices?
 Should you experiment with a new language, or choose to stay with the one that has delivered results to your competitors?
 MS SQL or MySQL?
 Windows or Linux?
 There are certainly a rich set of options available to baffle you.

 There might be many who would go with the trending options, or perhaps the option that seems more comfortable/familiar.
 However, this tendency does not have the potential to serve you in the long run.
 After all, you need to take care of various aspects of the project that contribute to the quality and ensure its popularity.
 In this article, we’ll explore one of the most critical components of your software masterpiece, the technology stack.

 Tech Stack is the compilation of programming languages, tools, and frameworks that are used to build various aspects of a software like front-end, back-end, etc.

 Factors Contributing to the Selection of Technology Stacks

 One of the foremost criteria for choosing the technology stack of a project is Time to Market (TTM).
 Lesser development time not only decreases the cost of development but also offers multiplied advantages.
 One such benefit is getting an edge in the market.
-The faster you develop and deploy the project, sooner you will be able harvest its benefits while staying ahead of your competitors.
-Technology stack that you choose for your project affects your time to market very closely.
+The faster you develop and deploy the project, sooner you will be able to harness its benefits while staying ahead of your competitors.
+The technology stack that you choose for your project affects your time to market very closely.

 This is how you can reduce the TTM for your project through technology stack: